AXE: Grey-Box Exploitability Confirmation for Localized Vulnerability Reports: Experimental Setup

 We evaluate AXE using three metrics established in prior work~\cite{el2025llm}. \textit{Success Rate (SR)} captures overall effectiveness by measuring whether exploitation succeeds within a fixed attempt budget.
 To complement this, we report two efficiency-oriented metrics (\textit{Average Task Completion Attempts, Success Efficiency}) that account for iterative progress under bounded interaction budgets.
 Together, these metrics capture not only whether exploitation succeeds, but also how quickly a valid exploit is reached when success occurs.

 \textbf{1) Success Rate (SR).} Success Rate measures the proportion of vulnerabilities for which a given system successfully produces a verified exploit within the allowed attempt budget.

 \textbf{2) Average Task Completion Attempts (AvgTCA):} Average Task Completion Attempts measures the average number of attempts required to successfully exploit a vulnerability.
-In our framework, one task completion attempt corresponds to a full strategy–execution loop, consisting of a planning step by the Strategist followed by an exploitation attempt by the Exploiter.
-For baselines without an explicit loop structure, we normalize attempts by converting interaction steps into loop-equivalent attempts based on the execution budget of a single AXE loop.
+One task completion attempt consists of a planning step by the Strategist followed by an exploitation attempt by the Exploiter.
+For baselines without iterative workflows, we divide the total interaction steps by the number of steps in one AXE loop to normalize attempts.
 Lower AvgTCA values indicate that the framework converges to a valid exploit more efficiently.

 \textbf{3) Success Efficiency (SE):} Success Efficiency combines and measures both effectiveness and efficiency by enforcing a penalty on successful exploitations that require many failed attempts.
 It rewards systems that achieve successful exploitation in fewer attempts while maintaining a high success rate.
 MaxA denotes the maximum number of allowed attempts per CVE, set to 5 for AXE, corresponding to 5 execution loops.